sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 ###For Properties:

 Add a summary.
-If the Property is a __‚Äúgetter‚Äù__, start the summary with the phrase ‚ÄúGets the‚Ä¶‚Äù or ‚ÄúGets if the‚Ä¶‚Äù.
-If the Property is a __‚Äúsetter‚Äù__, start the summary with the phrase ‚ÄúSets the‚Ä¶‚Äù or ‚ÄúSets if the‚Ä¶‚Äù.
-If the Property is both a __‚Äúgetter‚Äù__ and __‚Äúsetter‚Äù__, start the summary with the phrase ‚ÄúGets or sets the‚Ä¶‚Äù or ‚ÄúGets and sets if the‚Ä¶‚Äù.
+If the Property is a __ìgetterî__, start the summary with the phrase ìGets theÖî or ìGets if theÖî.
+If the Property is a __ìsetterî__, start the summary with the phrase ìSets theÖî or ìSets if theÖî.
+If the Property is both a __ìgetterî__ and __ìsetterî__, start the summary with the phrase ìGets or sets theÖî or ìGets and sets if theÖî.

 ```c#
 /// <summary>